-© the Bibby Group.
+© Nick Bibby.
 All Rights Reserved.

 This is part one of four pieces regarding new thinking on the nature of entrepreneurship.
 It’s not an attack on traditional thinking or a rebuke of agencies, educators, and accepted authorities on entrepreneurship.
 Instead, it’s a look into the more personal aspects of entrepreneurship and the high failure rates among business start-ups.
 In a nutshell, this article embraces the idea that entrepreneurs are national treasures.

 Let’s begin with an often-stated statistic.
 At least 50% of all new businesses fail before they are five years old.
 For those simply familiar with the subject, the number is expressed as a matter of fact.
 For those who’ve experienced start-up and failure, it’s a horrifying statement.

 Numbers rather than percentages often have greater meaning.
 The United States averages around 700,000 start-ups per year.
 At the same time, a much larger number of start-ups are in the process of failing.
 (50%+ of 700,000 start-ups failing intermittently and building annually.)
 That is a huge number by any measure.
 (Note: in 2021 there were an estimated 32 million small businesses).

 Now, consider the amount of humanity with which we’re dealing.
 700,000+ failing start-ups equal at least that many individuals failing at any given time.
 That population quite large.
 But if we include the entrepreneur’s family and/or employees, the multiples quickly become enormous.
 If a city of 700,000 to 5,000,000+ people was in a death grip, a state of emergency would be declared and sufficient forces would be mobilized to fix the problem or at least work on a solution.
 That’s not the case with our entrepreneurs and failing small businesses.